netket/netket/docs/api/sampler.md

 If you are using GPUs, this conversion can be very costly.
 On CPUs, while the conversion is cheap, the dispatch cost of jax is considerate for small systems.

-In general those samplers, while they have the same asyntotic cost of Jax samplers, have a much higher overhead for small to moderate (for GPUs) system sizes.
+In general those samplers, while they have the same asymptotic cost of Jax samplers, have a much higher overhead for small to moderate (for GPUs) system sizes.

 This is because it is not possible to implement all transition rules in Jax.